Master of Professional Studies in Product Management > Academics

 With a strong product idea, the work to take that product to market at-scale begins.
 Doing this well means transforming the business and the customer experience.
 Design thinking drives this change through bias for action and a confident approach to innovating solutions that scale.
 Accomplishing this also requires DevOps principles for engineering, and empowering teams through modern product leadership for development and operations.
 Product managers must enable productivity and delivery by actively influencing the delivery pipeline to address scalability, reliability, performance, and maintainability.

-Term IV — Gaining Traction and Influence
+Term IV — Gaining Traction & Influence

 Purpose: